NickBulbeck/th_project5/readme.md

 - Write the code to create the employee's address properly
 - Write the code to create the date of birth properly
 - Add the "number to display" drop-down
-- Decide what the search button will actually do
+- Write the search feature
 - Write something that ensures ye cannae get the same fotie twice

 ADDRESS...